charithe/kafka-junit/README.md

 }
 ```

-`kafkaRule.readStringMessages(topic, numberOfMessages)` uses `kafka.serializer.StringDecoder` to convert the messages to `String` objects.
-Alternatively, `kafkaRule.readMessages(topic, numberOfMessages, decoder)` can be used to provide a custom decoder for the messages:
+`kafkaRule.readStringMessages(topic, numberOfMessages)` uses `kafka.serializer.StringDecoder` to convert messages to `String` objects.
+Alternatively, `kafkaRule.readMessages(topic, numberOfMessages, decoder)` can be used with a custom message decoder:

 ```java
 @Test